The ANTIDOTE Institute

 Sponsored by ACMT, The ToxInnovation Lab (UMASS), and The Chai Lab (Harvard Medical School)

-One-year long course consisting of 1) focused, small group sessions with moderated peer review and mentorship with light didactics of core topics surrounding research fundamentals and 2) one-on-one mentorship from an established investigator in medical toxicology.
-This is not a formal didactic course on research methodology but rather an opportunity to establish and grow your research program with a network of external toxicology collaborators.
+One year long course consisting of 1) focused, small group sessions with moderated peer review, mentorship and discussion of core topics surrounding research fundamentals and 2) one-on-one mentorship from an established investigator in medical toxicology.

 Applicants must be toxicology fellows or junior faculty (within 3 years of fellowship graduation) for the 2022-2023 academic year.

 Interested applicants will need to provide:

 - A cover letter which includes a brief statement of interest and description of research interests/experience (1 page maximum)

 - Note: Research interests do not need to be well-developed at this stage; a basic description of interest is appropriate.
 The expectation is that the participants will be mentored during the initiative to develop their research ideas.